TAROT CARD MEANINGS EXPLAINED

-Below are the Tarot cards of the Major Arcana, click on each card for the Tarot Card meaning:
+Below are the Tarot cards of the Major Arcana, for the Tarot Card meanings click on each card link:

 THE MAJOR ARCANA